Help those in need this season with our Toy Team 9 donation drive

 On November 30, we'll host a phone bank from 4 p.m. to 7:30 p.m.
 Call (513) 719-4929 during that time to donate.

-The Scripps Howard Fund will match the first $5,000 donated through our phone bank or text-to-give program.
+WCPO 9 and our parent company's charitable foundation, the Scripps Howard Fund, will match the first $5,000 donated through our phone bank or text-to-give program.

 Then on December 3, WCPO 9 anchors and reporters will be at nine Walgreens locations around the Tri-State, accepting toy donations for various charitable organizations around town.